SirLarion/mtammenpaa/posts/2025-df-cad/content.md

 ### FreeCAD starter

-To me, FreeCAD (probably other similar CAD programs) seems to have *the sketch* at its core.
+FreeCAD (and probably other similar CAD programs), as I've learned, has the concept of the *sketch* at its core.
 Largely speaking, everything you do is built out of 2D-sketches that have well-defined shapes and locations.
 You could probably just build all of these sketches out of simple lines and arcs, but for convenience, there are several different possibilities for what to use.
 So far on my FreeCAD adventures I've been mainly using the "Create circle by center" tool as (for some reason) most of my models — such as the thermos lid — have been circular.

 On the course, I learned about using construction geometry, that is, adding geometry to sketches that only acts as reference and is not included in the